wfcommons/pegasus-instances/seismology/README.md

   science.
 In 7th International Workshop on Data-Intensive Computing in the Clouds (pp. 1–8). https://doi.org/10.1109/DataCloud.2016.004

-## Execution Traces
+## Execution Instances

-Execution traces are formatted according to the [WfCommons JSON format](https://github.com/wfcommons/workflow-schema) for describing workflow executions.
-Execution traces from different computing platforms are organized into sub-folders.
+Execution instances are formatted according to the [WfCommons JSON format](https://github.com/wfcommons/workflow-schema) for describing workflow executions.
+Execution instances from different computing platforms are organized into sub-folders.

-Trace files are named using the following convention:
+Instance files are named using the following convention:
 `seismology-<COMPUTE_PLATFORM>-<NUM_PAIRS>p-<RUN_ID>.json`, where:

 - `<COMPUTE_PLATFORM>`: The compute platform where the actual Pegasus workflow